dlsc-software-consulting-gmbh/jfxcentral-data/companies/gluon/readme.md

-Gluon is a Java technology company laser-focused on developing libraries, services, and tooling around the goal of having Java on mobile devices.
+Gluon is a Java technology company focused on developing libraries, services, and tooling around the goal of having Java on mobile devices.

 *Gluon Charm* provides functionality for connecting to remote web services, accessing hardware specific functionality